zbalkan/slmgr-ps/README.md

 | `slmgr.vbs` parity documentation   | Explicitly maintained in this README                                 | Not used as the compatibility contract for this project                          |
 | Project contract                   | PowerShell-native 1.x commands documented here                       | Defined by Microsoft's module documentation for the installed Windows generation |

 This table is intentionally architectural rather than a cmdlet-by-cmdlet equivalence claim. `OSLicense` can evolve with Windows, and its presence or absence does not change how `slmgr-ps` executes.
-New deployments that require Microsoft support should prefer Microsoft's supported tooling; `slmgr-ps` remains useful where its independent command surface, remote batching, or Windows Script Host-free operation is specifically required.
+New deployments should generally prefer OSLicense where it is available and meets their requirements. `slmgr-ps` remains useful for existing automation, its documented remote and batch workflows, Windows Script Host-free environments, and deployment contexts where OSLicense is unavailable.

 ## Design differences from slmgr.vbs